multinormal/comparing-measurement-modalities-without-gold-standard-data/README.md

 * Plotted the simulated gold standard and observed data.
 * Ran the version of the Hoppin et al. method on the simulated observed data.
 * Summarized the posterior distributions of the linear model parameters and plotted simple diagnostics and the posterior distributions for each of the linear model parameters.
+* Compare the modalities in terms of the parameters of the linear models by computing posterior probabilities that a given parameter for one modality is better than that for another (see below).

 On my computer, the tabular result was as follows (some columns removed):